Aṅguttara Nikāya 4.122

 Idha, bhikkhave, ekacco kulaputto saddhā agārasmā anagāriyaṁ pabbajito hoti:

-It’s when a gentleman has gone forth from the lay life to homelessness, thinking:
+It’s when a gentleman has gone forth out of faith from the lay life to homelessness, thinking:

 ‘otiṇṇomhi jātiyā jarāya maraṇena sokehi paridevehi dukkhehi domanassehi upāyāsehi, dukkhotiṇṇo dukkhapareto;